psychoinformatics-de/ipsy-docs/source/internal/data_center/compute_nodes.rst

  * an internal repository with metapackages to deploy software
  * quilt to manage configuration changes (patches deployed via the internal repo)

-Besides the software installed, nodes are intended to be as disposable as possible.
+Besides the software installed, nodes are meant to be as disposable as possible.
 Each node:

  * uses shared /home (via NFS) from Medusa